 Garden Perennials For Every Season

-- Spring/early summer color plants like peonies, lupine, irises, spirea, honeysuckle, weigela and poppies.
+- Spring/early summer color – flowering perennials like peonies, lupine, irises, perennial geraniums, spirea, honeysuckle, weigela and poppies.
 This is also when the foliage colors from hostas, coral bells, sedums and lungwort really start to pop too.

-- Summer blooming perennials: lillies, coneflowers, rudbeckia, butterfly weed, phlox, liatris, sage… I could go on and on, but nobody seems to have trouble finding beautiful plants during this season!
+- Summer blooming perennials – lillies, coneflowers, perennial hibiscus, rudbeckia, butterfly weed, perennial phlox, liatris, sage, perennial black-eyed Susan… I could go on and on, but nobody seems to have trouble finding summer perennial flowers!

 - Perennials for winter interest – leave tall flowers like coneflowers, astilbe, rudbeckia, sedum and hydrangea in the garden over the winter to add winter interest.
 Some of the flowers contain seeds that feed the birds too.